Nickolay-K/Heterogeneous-Anomalous-diffusion/README.md

 ## **Usage**

 1) Train the H-LSTM model by running the Train_H_LSTM.py script.
-We provide two pretrained models, LSTM_2d_H_w20.h5 and LSTM_3d_H_w20.h5, for 20-point rolling window and dt=0.02.
+We provide two pretrained models, LSTM_2d_H_w20.h5 and LSTM_3d_H_w20.h5, for a 20-point rolling window and dt=0.02.

-2) Run the Predict_H.py script to estimate the time-dependent Hurst exponent for one or more trajectories.
+2) Run the Predict_H_2D.py or Predict_H_3D.py script to estimate the time-dependent Hurst exponent for one or more trajectories.

 3) Run the Predict_D.py script to estimate the generalised diffusion coefficient using time-dependent Hurst exponents predicted by H-LSTM.